-Depending on your source and the way they look at it, you will find there are two types of sherry, or three, four, eight, ten or eleven.
+Depending on your source, you will find there are two types of sherry, or three, four, eight, ten or eleven.
 It all depends on your angle.

 Contrary to what most people think, the majority of sherry is dry.
 It is basically an aged white wine.
-Within the dry sherry category, there are two major categories of sherry: those that are biologically aged (under a layer of flor yeast – Fino and Manzanilla) and those that are oxidatively aged (in absence of flor – Oloroso).
-Two intermediate styles exist (Amontillado and Palo Cortado), they start as a biologically aged wine but gradually loose their layer of flor and continue their maturation in the oxidative way.
-All of these wines are naturally dry, but there are also two types of naturally sweet wines (Pedro Ximénez and Moscatel) as well as a category of artificially sweetened wines (called Cream sherry or Dulce).
+Within the dry sherry category, there are two major styles: those that are biologically aged (under a layer of flor yeast – Fino / Manzanilla type) and those that are oxidatively aged (in absence of flor – Oloroso type).
+Two intermediate styles exist (Amontillado and Palo Cortado), they start as a biologically aged wine but loose their layer of flor at a certain point and continue their maturation in the oxidative way.
+All of these wines are made from the Palomino grape.

-For more information about the most important styles of sherry, follow the links below:
+For more specific information about the most important styles of sherry, follow the links below: